 The bells of lily of the valley

-Years ago I was living in Paris when I was awakened by a knock at the door, followed by the sound of running footsteps.
+Years ago, I was living in Paris when there was a knock at the door followed by the sound of running footsteps.
 Opening the door, I discovered a basket of tiny white flowers on my doorstep.
-Little did I know, I had just received my first gift of lilies of the valley, a flower exchanged each year in France on the first of May.
+Little did I know, I had just received a gift of lilies of the valley, a flower exchanged each year in France on the first of May.

 A ROYAL HISTORY

 In France, lily of the valley (or muguet in French) has been given as a gift for centuries.
-Legend has it that the custom began in the mid 1500s.
-This is when, on May 1, 1561, King Charles IX received a sprig of the tiny flower as a token of good luck.
+Legend has it that the custom began on May 1, 1561 when King Charles IX received a sprig of the tiny flower as a token of good luck.

-The King so liked the idea that he decided to start a tradition.
-From that day forward, on the first of May, he presented a bouquet of lilies of the valley to each of the ladies of his court.
-Thus began the Fête du Muguet, known in English as Lily of the Valley Day or May Day.
+The King liked the idea so much that he decided to start a tradition.
+From that day forward on the first of May, he presented a bouquet of lilies of the valley to each of the ladies of his court.
+And thus began the Fête du Muguet, or May Day.

 Portrait of King Charles IX

-An early spring bloomer, lily of the valley is one of May’s most celebrated flowers.
-Depending on the climate, it typically blossoms in mid- to late-April and retains its blooms for most of May.
-Small in size but big at heart, it produces a single stalk of sweetly-scented white or pink bell-shaped flowers enfolded in a pair of glossy, tongue-shaped leaves.
+Over the centuries, lily of the valley has become one of May’s most celebrated flowers.
+And for good reason.
+Depending on climate, it typically blooms in mid April and retains its blossoms for most of May.
+The plant itself is small in size (around 6″ tall).
+It consists of a pair of leaves and a single stalk of sweetly scented, white or pink bell-shaped flowers.

 THE STORY OF LILY OF THE VALLEY AND THE NIGHTINGALE

-There’s an old legend that tells of how the first lily of the valley was in love with a nightingale.
-Every night the nightingale would come to the garden to sing.
-However, because she was shy, the lily of the valley hid herself from the bird.
+Once upon a time, the very first lily of the valley was in love with a nightingale.
+Every night, the nightingale would come to the garden to sing.
+However, the lily of the valley was shy and hid herself from the bird.
 So after a while, he grew lonely and flew away.